-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent BSC1085C Human Anatomy and Physiology I 4 45 30 0 120 None
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent BSC1085C Human Anatomy and 4 45 30 0 120 None Physiology I including microscopic observation, experimentation, study of anatomical models, and dissection exercises are included in this course.
+Offered as a Blended course.

 This course introduces the structure and function of the human body.
 Topics include basic chemistry and cell biology, tissues, and the respiratory, integumentary, cardio-vascular, skeletal, muscular, nervous, and sensory systems of the body.
 Medical terminology is emphasized.
-Laboratory exercises, coordinated with course content, including microscopic observation, experimentation, study of anatomical models, and dissection exercises are included in this course.
+Laboratory exercises, coordinated with course content, with course content, including microscopic observation, experimentation, study of anatomical models, and dissection exercises are included in this course.
 Offered as a Blended course.